perforce/helix-authentication-service/docs/Design.md

 ## Clean Architecture

-In terms of "features", the application has only one, the "login" feature.
-All of the application related code is defined within the `lib/features/login` directory.
+In terms of "features", the application has two: `login` for authentication integration, and `scim` for user provisioning.
+All of the application related code is defined within the `lib/features/login` and `lib/features/scim` directories.
 Everything outside of that directory is essentially "scaffolding", primarily concerned with setting up the [Express.js](https://expressjs.com) web framework and logging.
-Within the `login` directory, the code is divided into three layers.
+Within the `login` and `scim` directories, the code is divided into three layers.

 ### Presentation

 The portion of the application which is visible to the outside world.
-This includes the user-visible web pages as well as the OIDC/SAML protocol implementations and the RESTful API.
+This includes the user-visible web pages as well as the OIDC/SAML protocol implementations and the RESTful API for the SCIM-based user provisioning.

 ### Domain

 The entities and use cases which define the "policy" of the application, otherwise known as the business logic.
-Entities include the login requests and the user profiles.
-Use cases include "starting a request", "finding a user", and "receiving a user profile".
+Entities include the login requests, Perforce users, and groups.
+The interface for several "repositories" is also defined here, for storing the entities.
+Use cases include "starting a login", "adding a user", and so on.

-Why are there two entities, one for the users and another for requests?
+Why are there two entities in the `login` feature, one for the users and another for requests?
 The client application (e.g. Helix Core), knows the user by some identifier such as a username, while the authentication service uses uniquely identified login requests to facilitate multiple logins by a single user.
 Once the user entity has been created, its identifier is displayed in the application log, which helps with debugging.

 ### Data

 The "lowest" layer of the application, which interacts with those components living outside of the application.
 This normally includes databases and remote network-based services.
-For this relatively simple application, this consists of the in-memory data store used to hold the login requests and user profiles (albeit only temporarily).
-In a more complex application, this layer would have implementations of the entities called "models" and those would be retrieved from "data sources" such as a RESTful API or key/value store.
+For the `login` feature, there is a simple in-memory store for the login requests, while the `scim` feature has a Helix repository that interfaces with Helix Core Server.
+This layer also has implementations of the entities called "models" that facilitate translation between the entities and their external representation (e.g. JSON).

 ### Benefits